Entity–relationship model: Components

 Entities can be thought of as nouns.
-Examples: a computer, an employee, a song, a mathematical theorem, etc.
+Examples include a computer, an employee, a song, or a mathematical theorem.

 A relationship captures how entities are related to one another.
 Relationships can be thought of as verbs, linking two or more nouns.
-Examples: an owns relationship between a company and a computer, a supervises relationship between an employee and a department, a performs relationship between an artist and a song, a proves relationship between a mathematician and a conjecture, etc.
+Examples include an owns relationship between a company and a computer, a supervises relationship between an employee and a department, a performs relationship between an artist and a song, and a proves relationship between a mathematician and a conjecture.

-The model's linguistic aspect described above is utilized in the declarative database query language ERROL, which mimics natural language constructs.
+The model's linguistic aspect described above is used in the declarative database query language ERROL, which mimics natural language constructs.
 ERROL's semantics and implementation are based on reshaped relational algebra (RRA), a relational algebra that is adapted to the entity–relationship model and captures its linguistic aspect.

 Entities and relationships can both have attributes.
-Examples: an employee entity might have a Social Security Number (SSN) attribute, while a proved relationship may have a date attribute.
+For example, an employee entity might have a Social Security Number (SSN) attribute, while a proved relationship may have a date attribute.

-All entities except weak entities must have a minimal set of uniquely identifying attributes which may be used as a unique/primary key.
+All entities except weak entities must have a minimal set of uniquely identifying attributes that may be used as a unique/primary key.

-Entity-relationship diagrams (ERDs) don't show single entities or single instances of relations.
+Entity-relationship diagrams (ERDs) do not show single entities or single instances of relations.
 Rather, they show entity sets (all entities of the same entity type) and relationship sets (all relationships of the same relationship type).
-Examples: a particular song is an entity; the collection of all songs in a database is an entity set; the eaten relationship between a child and his lunch is a single relationship; the set of all such child-lunch relationships in a database is a relationship set.
+For example, a particular song is an entity, the collection of all songs in a database is an entity set, the eaten relationship between a child and his lunch is a single relationship, and the set of all such child-lunch relationships in a database is a relationship set.

 In other words, a relationship set corresponds to a relation in mathematics, while a relationship corresponds to a member of the relation.

 Certain cardinality constraints on relationship sets may be indicated as well.

-Mapping natural language

-Chen proposed the following guiding rules for mapping natural language descriptions into ER diagrams: "English, Chinese and ER diagrams" by Peter Chen.

-Physical view show how data is actually stored.
+Physical views show how data is actually stored.

-Relationships, roles and cardinalities
+Relationships, roles, and cardinalities

-In Chen's original paper he gives an example of a relationship and its roles.
-He describes a relationship "marriage" and its two roles "husband" and "wife".
+Chen's original paper gives an example of a relationship and its roles.
+He describes a relationship "marriage" and its two roles, "husband" and "wife".

 A person plays the role of husband in a marriage (relationship) and another person plays the role of wife in the (same) marriage.
 These words are nouns.
-That is no surprise; naming things requires a noun.

 Chen's terminology has also been applied to earlier ideas.
-The lines, arrows and crow's-feet of some diagrams owes more to the earlier Bachman diagrams than to Chen's relationship diagrams.
+The lines, arrows, and crow's feet of some diagrams owes more to the earlier Bachman diagrams than to Chen's relationship diagrams.

 Another common extension to Chen's model is to "name" relationships and roles as verbs or phrases.